MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-change-settings.md

 > [!NOTE]
 > - These APIs will affect only the PITR retention period.
 If you configured LTR for your database, it won't be affected.
 For information about how to change LTR retention periods, see [Long-term retention](long-term-retention-overview.md).
-> - Hyperscale databases do not support configuring the differential backup frequency.
+> - Hyperscale databases do not support configuring the differential backup frequency because differential backups are not applicable to Hyperscale databases.

 ### [Azure portal](#tab/azure-portal)